Uniform Bounds for Weil-Petersson Curvatures: Introduction

 \subsection{Existence of holomorphic lines on sufficiently thick surfaces with uniformly pinched Weil-Petersson holomorphic sectional curvatures.}

+We now provide a bit more discussion and a clarification of Theorem~\ref{ubfhsc-0} that we stated in the first overview subsection.

 In \cite{Tromba86, Wol86} it was shown that the sectional curvature of the Weil-Petersson metric for $\Teich(S_g)$ is negative and the holomorphic sectional curvature is bounded above by a negative number comparable to $-\frac{1}{g}$.
 The dependence of this bound on $g$ begs the question as to whether there are bounds on the sectional curvature that are independent of the topology of the surface, even if one allows an additional restriction to a thick part of moduli space.
 However, Teo in \cite{Teo08} showed that, restricted to any thick part of the moduli space, the Ricci curvature is uniformly bounded from below.
 As the Ricci curvature is a trace over $6g-7$ curvatures, we then see that some sectional curvatures go to zero along any sequence of surfaces $X_g$ in the thick part of $\Teich(S_g)$ as $g \to \infty$.
-This aslo suggests the question\footnote{We are told by Zheng Huang that Question \ref{qom} is originally raised by Maryam Mirzakhani.
+This also suggests the question\footnote{We are told by Zheng Huang that Question \ref{qom} is originally raised by Maryam Mirzakhani.
 We would like to thank both of them here.} whether, \begin{question} Restricted to any thick parts of the moduli spaces, do all of the sectional curvatures tend to zero as the genus goes to infinity? \end{question}

 The goal of the second part of this paper is to show, for the portion of the \tec space composed of surfaces which are ``sufficiently thick" -- a term we will define precisely in Definition~\ref{defn: suff thick} -- the existence of holomorphic lines whose holomorphic sectional curvatures are uniformly bounded away from zero.
-This gives a negative answer to the question above.
+This result, partially stated as Theorem~\ref{ubfhsc-0} in the opening paragraphs of the introduction, gives a negative answer to the question above.

 In notational preparation for the more precise version of the result, we recall that a holomorphic section of the (complexified) tangent space $T_X\Teich(S_g)$ of $X \in \Teich(S_g)$ in the \tec space $\Teich(S_g)$ is defined by a harmonic Beltrami differential $\mu$.
+Then Theorem~\ref{ubfhsc-0} may be (slightly) refined to read as

 \begin{theorem} There is a constant $\iota_0$ so that if $X \in \Teich(S_g)$ is sufficiently thick, i.e. $\inj(X) > \iota_0$, then there exists a $\mu_X $ in the tangent space $T_X\Teich(S_g)$ so that the \wep holomorphic sectional curvature $K(\mu_X)$ along $\mu_X$ satisfies